master7720/AutoMoss/README.md

 # Introduction

 This is my very first Rusherhack plugin, developed for the 2b2t group Conquest.
-It is a port of the Hybridious Meteor addon ported to work with the Rusherhack plugin system for Minecraft Java 1.21.4.
+It is a port of John200410 autobonemeal addon.

-# Features

-Automatic moss spreading

-Configurable range, cooldown, delay, and max uses per tick.

-Optional rotation to face target blocks.

-Optional tree growth support (azaleas, saplings, leaves).

-Option to allow bone meal from inventory or hotbar only.

 # TODO